 Just steps from the Post Office is the Spire of Dublin, also referred to as the Monument of Light, built to commemorate the millennium.
 This structure is 120 meters (nearly 400 feet) tall and was completed in 2003.
 The remarkable slender stainless steel needle demonstrates Ireland’s forward-looking attitude for the new century.

 Since our Azamara itinerary began with an overnight stay in Dublin, we had ample opportunity to visit the Temple Bar District.

 With narrow streets boasting scores of bars and restaurants, this area is busy both day and night.
-Captivating architecture coupled with Dublin’s ubiquitous and beautiful hanging flower baskets make for ideal photo ops.
-We were able to enjoy authentic Irish music in many venues even during the daylight hours.
+Captivating architecture, coupled with Dublin’s ubiquitous and beautiful hanging flower baskets, makes ideal photo ops.
+We were able to enjoy authentic Irish music in many venues, even during the daylight hours.
 The music, along with pints of Guinness and easy-flowing, friendly conversation with locals, made the Temple Bar District one of the highlights of our Dublin visit.

 Other Blogs You May Like...

 Dublin, Ireland is a great place to visit.
 It’s a must for everybody who enjoys travel and the simple things in life.
 In Dublin, you can drink and...

 Five Reasons Why Golf Cruises Make The Best Vacations